Online Bridging Courses

 Contact us

-International students who intend to enrol in UQ College’s online Bridging Courses in General Mathematics or Pure Mathematics in order to meet subject prerequisites at an Australian university other than UQ should first check with the target university to ensure that these courses are accepted for such purpose.
+For international students who intend to enrol in these courses to meet subject prerequisites at an Australian university other than UQ, you should first check with the target university to ensure that these courses are accepted for this purpose.

 Flexible Online Study

-All you need is reliable internet access and a computer with a webcam and microphone.
+All you need is reliable internet access and a computer with a webcam and a microphone.

 Fees and Dates

-* If any commencement date falls on a Australian public holiday, commencement will instead be on the next working day.
+* If any commencement day falls on a Queensland public holiday, the course will instead commence on the next regular working day.

 How to Apply